- Published on

 Lessons Building CountPesa

-The app automates tracking by locally capturing receipt messages which M-pesa (Kenya's most used digital wallet) diligently sends to users.
-CountPesa provides the user highly detailed analytics on their spending patterns and helps them create and track budgets with ease.
+The app automates tracking by locally capturing receipt messages which M-pesa diligently sends to users.
+This enables it to provide users with highly detailed analytics on their spending patterns and helps them create and track budgets with ease.

 I wasn't really building it to make money as many people automatically assumed but I definitely hoped it would.
 I was building the tool to solve a problem I had, and was sure many others had as well.